 Thank you for contacting BibleAsk,

-“And the Lord make you to increase and abound in love one toward another, and toward all men, even as we do toward you:” (1 Thessalonians 3:12).
+To reach your gay granddaughter you need to be loving, understanding and true to God.
+Paul wrote, “And the Lord make you to increase and abound in love one toward another, and toward all men, even as we do toward you” (1 Thessalonians 3:12).

 How we treat others and approach those with a different lifestyles is a big part of what makes someone a Christian.The Bible definitely teaches that Christians should demonstrate love and respect for all people (1 Peter 2:17).